mhlias/awscleaner/README.md

 ## Overview

-A simple Go utility that provides a way to do some housekeeping on an AWS account by deleting resources older than am X number of days.
+A simple Go utility that provides a way to do some housekeeping on an AWS account by deleting resources older than X number of days.

 ## Setup